The Economic and Business Research Center (EBRC) focuses on applied economic research and community education for Arizona.

 As of March 23, 2020, all Arizona and U.S. daily confirmed coronavirus case data is extracted, recorded, and updated on the site between 9am and 10am PST.
 It is possible for these numbers to change throughout the day.

-Note: The official numbers for Initial Claims for Unemployment Insurance for the U.S. are released every Thursday morning covering the week ending on the previous Saturday.
+Note: The official initial claims for unemployment insurance numbers for the U.S. are released every Thursday morning covering the week ending on the previous Saturday.

 These data show year-over-year seated diners at restaurants on the OpenTable network across all channels: online reservations, phone reservations, and walk-ins.
 For year-over-year comparisons by day, we compare the week ending Saturday to the same week in the previous year. this dataset is based on a sample of approximately 20,000 restaurants that provide OpenTable with information on all of their inventory.

-These data reflect weekly applications for Employer Identification Numbers (EINs) in Arizona which are likely to result in employment and wages.
-These include applications: (a) from a corporate entity, (b) that indicate they are hiring employees, purchasing a business or changing organizational type, (c) that provide a first wages-paid date (planned wages); or (d) that have a NAICS industry code in manufacturing (31-33), retail stores (44), health care (62), or restaurants/food service (72).
+High-Propensity Business Applications are a subset of total weekly business applications in Arizona and measures the number of applications with a high-propensity of turning into a business with a payroll, based on various factor.
+These data reflect weekly applications for Employer Identification Numbers (EINs) in Arizona and include applications: (a) from a corporate entity, (b) that indicate they are hiring employees, purchasing a business or changing organizational type, (c) that provide a first wages-paid date (planned wages); or (d) that have a NAICS industry code in manufacturing (31-33), retail stores (44), health care (62), or restaurants/food service (72).
 Applications for EINs occur before the jobs and wages are added, so this is a leading indicator.
+Read more about the Business Applications dataset.
 Source: U.S. Census Bureau.

 Explore EBRC's Community Sponsored Projects